Polly retries making outages worse: stop retry storms with backoff and jitter

 6. After stabilization: classify which statuses/exceptions are retried, and add tests so a future change cannot reintroduce Retry(3).

-If you are also seeing thread pool starvation symptoms, treat that as a secondary incident and fix time budgets and cancellation across the call path.
+If you are also seeing requests timing out with normal CPU, treat that as thread pool starvation and fix time budgets and cancellation across the call path first.

 Tradeoffs